 by John Jordan

-There are three methods to distribute overhead costs to the cost of goods sold for the standard price.
+The three methods to distribute overhead costs to the cost of goods sold for the standard price are:

 Activity Rate:

-You can either increase the planned activity price to include overhead or create separate overhead activity types.
-Manufacturing orders are debited, and production cost centers are credited during activity confirmation.
+You can increase the planned activity price to include overhead or create separate overhead activity types.
+Manufacturing orders are debited during activity confirmation, and production cost centers are credited.

 Templates: